-- Select Partner Interconnect to create Partner VLAN attachments, and then click Continue.
+Select Partner Interconnect, and then click Continue.

-- Select I already have a service provider.
+Click I already have a service provider.

-- Select Add a redundant VLAN to an existing VLAN.
+Under Redundancy, select Add a redundant VLAN to an existing VLAN.

-- Specify the details of your VLAN attachments.
+Specify the details of your VLAN attachments:

-- Cloud Router — Choose a Cloud Router that's not associated
+- Cloud Router: Choose a Cloud Router that's not associated

 with the existing attachment.
-The Cloud Router must have an ASN of
+The Cloud Router must have an

 16550.
 If you don't have an existing Cloud Router that you can use, create one with an ASN of

-- VLAN attachment name — A name for the attachment.
+- VLAN attachment name: A name for the attachment.
 This name

 gcloudcommand-line tool to reference the attachment, such as

-- Cloud Router — Choose a Cloud Router that's not associated with the existing attachment.
+- Cloud Router: Choose a Cloud Router that's not associated with the existing attachment.
 The Cloud Router must have an ASN of

 Click OK to view a list of your VLAN attachments.

-You must have a duplicate Cloud Router in the network and region that
+You must have a duplicate Cloud Router in the network and region

 16550 for the BGP ASN.